GirkovArpa/crossover-lite/readme.md

 # Bugs 🐛

 - The program is somewhat unresponsive for a couple seconds after launch while it loads all the crosshairs.
-- Dragging via the <kbd>✣</kbd> button cannot be done too quickly, else the the window gets left behind.

 # Credits 🏅